itk-dev/Urban-media-space/sites/all/modules/contrib/apachesolr_multilingual/README.txt

      "Body text inside H2 or H3 tags",
      "Body text inside H4, H5, or H6 tags",
-     "Body text in inline tags like EM or STRONG" and turn on the labguage specific fields like "tags_a_de",
+     "Body text in inline tags like EM or STRONG" and turn on the language specific fields like "tags_a_de",
      "tags_h1_de",
      "tags_h2_h3_de",